+Pre-requisite Modules:

-Pre-requisite Modules: Co-requisite Modules:
+Co-requisite Modules:

+Lecturer(s): Prof JS Pearson

-Lecturer(s): Dr JS Pearson, Ms L Powell Format: 30 hours lectures and practicals
+Format: 30 hours lectures and practicals

-Delivery Method: On-campus/virtual lectures and lab sessions.
+Delivery Method: On-campus lectures and lab sessions.

 Module Aims: This module gives an overview of the main topics and questions in Computer Science and enables students who are not majoring in computer science to reach a level of skill in programming such that they will be able to apply their computing knowledge to their other studies.
 It can also provide (along with other Level 0 modules) a suitable preparation for Level 1 Computer Science.